ayush7sahoo/Game_box/README.md

 Installation & Execution
 1. Clone or download the project files.
-2. Compile and run the startGame.java file.
+2. Compile and run the GameStartScreen.java file.
 3. Enjoy the game!